dotnet/csharplang/proposals/extensions.md

-The extension type does not **inherit** members from its underlying type (which may be `sealed` or a struct), but the lookup rules are modified to achieve a similar effect (see below).
+The extension type does not **inherit** members from its underlying type (which may be `sealed` or a struct), but the lookup rules are modified to make those members available within the extension type (see below).

-There is an identity conversion between an extension and its underlying type.

-An extension type satisfies the constraints satisfied by its underlying type (see section on constraints).
+An extension type is a static class.

 ### Underlying type